LucasO21/retail_analytics/README.md

 #### __Solution 2: Product Recommendations__
-Builds on the CLV Analysis by using Collaborative Filtering to recommend products to customers to customers based on what similar customers have purchased in the prior 90 days.
+Builds on the CLV Analysis by using Collaborative Filtering to recommend products to customers based on what similar customers have purchased in the prior 90 days.
 For example we see that customer 15125 purchased $3K less than predicted.
 We can recommend new products to this customer based on what similar customers have purchased.